 When 17-inch laptops are too big and 13- and 14-inch systems don't have enough screen real estate, 15-inch laptops are there to fill that midsize hole in your life.
-Whether you're looking for a budget Windows machine, a Chromebook, a premium stunner, a business notebook, a gaming beast or a jack-of-all trades 2-in-1, there's a 15-inch laptop with your name on it.
+Whether you're looking for a college laptop, a budget Windows machine, a Chromebook, a premium stunner, a business notebook, a gaming beast or a jack-of-all-trades 2-in-1, there's a 15-inch laptop with your name on it.